MSc Computer Systems Security

-The MSc Computer Systems Security is delivered in four major blocks to offer an intensive but focused learning pattern.
+This postgraduate computing course is delivered in four major blocks to offer an intensive but focused learning pattern.
 Full-time students will typically spend 12 hours in classes each week.
 If you choose to study part-time, this is reduced to around six hours each week.
 You will study through lectures, tutorials, practical sessions, seminars and projects.

 You will need to spend a significant amount of time working independently, reading and preparing for assessments.
 Assessment is primarily by coursework, varying from a research-style paper or essay to programming assignments.
 You will also work on a significant research project and a major project of your own choice, where strong independent thinking, critical analysis and project management skills will be important.

 Accredited by BCS, The Chartered Institute for IT for the purposes of partially meeting the academic requirement for registration as a Chartered IT Professional.